jpw-erigo/CT_dotNET/README.md

 CTwriter is currently supported; see the class documentation at https://jpw-erigo.github.io/CTlib_csharp/class_c_tlib_1_1_c_twriter.html

-Notes on using CTwriter:
+CTwriter notes:

-* Supports various types of data: byte arrays, double, float, long, int, short, char.
+* Supports various data types: byte arrays, double, float, long, int, short, char.

 * Data can optionally be packed and/or ZIP'ed at the block level.